Roostermagic/raidbot3000/README.md

-# discord-ripbot
+# raidbot3000

-The Fabulous Ripbot Reborn for Discord
+The Fabulous Raidbot 3000

 ## How to develop